mike4344/Interview-Bot/README.md

 ## Features

 - Perform virtual interviews on demand with random interview question
-- Recieve feedback on facial expressions and your answer to the interview question
+- Receive feedback on facial expressions and your answer to the interview question
 - Perform live video interviews with random User
 - Virtual interview guide